Lokgic/dcisgroup/src/newsMD/fake-news.md

 ---
-title: “HPV Research Featured in The Pharmacy Times“
+title: "HPV Research Featured in The Pharmacy Times"
 date: "2015-03-01"
 ---